History of the National Broadband Network: Initial Request for Proposal

-Bidders who lodged compliant proposals were neither able to meet the government's requirements nor able to raise the necessary capital during the global financial crisis, the RFP was terminated on 7 April 2009.
+Bidders who lodged compliant proposals were neither able to meet the government's requirements nor able to raise the necessary capital during the Great Recession, the RFP was terminated on 7 April 2009.

 2009

 After terminating its initial RFP, the Rudd Government announced it would bypass the existing copper network by constructing a new national network combining fibre to the premises (FTTP), fixed wireless and satellite technologies.
 The FTTP rollout was planned to reach approximately 93% of premises in Australia by June 2021.

 For each percentage point of coverage above 93%, FTTP build costs become prohibitive because of a low population density.
 However, the FTTP footprint could be expanded where users or communities were willing to pay the incremental costs of installing FTTP.

 The FTTP rollout was to gradually replace the copper network then owned by Telstra and used for most telephone and data services.
 As part of an agreement with NBN Co, Telstra was to move its customers to the NBN, and lease space in its telephone exchanges and access to its extensive network ducting.

 Tasmania was selected for a trial deployment based on the Tasmanian Government's submission to the RFP.

 At the same time, the federal government threatened to force a structural separation of Telstra.